-NBA franchise value
+NBA franchise value - additional information

 When a franchise is sold to new ownership, the sales price has a significant impact on the value of the franchise.
 In 2013, for example, billionaire Vivek Ranadive purchased a 65 percent majority stake of the Sacramento Kings for a reported 348 million U.S. dollars, bringing the total valuation of the franchise to 535 million U.S. dollars.
 Just one year earlier Forbes had estimated the value of the franchise at 300 million U.S. dollars.
 In 2015, the Sacramento Kings were ascribed a franchise value of 800 million U.S. dollars by Forbes.
 In 2014, the Los Angeles Clippers were sold for two billion U.S. dollars to Steve Ballmer, the highest amount paid for an NBA franchise to date.